What is credit card travel insurance?

 • Legal liability (e.g. if you cause an accident during your trip and are required to pay compensation to other people).

-What you are covered for, who’s covered, and what limits apply, will depend on your policy, so it’s important to read your policy documents.
+What you are covered for, who’s covered, and the limits that apply, will depend on your policy, so it’s important to read your policy documents.
 Exclusions can also apply and policies may only cover trips of a certain length.
 There may also be an excess amount payable if you need to make a claim.

 Read the Product Disclosure Statement (PDS) and Target Market Determination (TMD) for the insurance policy to understand what’s included and whether it’s suitable for your situation.